 There are no costs to the patient.
 The program relies solely on donations and fundraising.

-The BTHC Palliative Care Program serves the following eight towns and municipalities: City of Winkler, Town of Morden, Town of Plum Coulee, RM of Pembina, RM of Rhineland, RM of Roland, RM of Stanley, RM of Thompson.
+The BTHC Palliative Care Program serves mainly the following eight towns and municipalities: City of Winkler, City of Morden, Town of Plum Coulee, RM of Pembina, RM of Rhineland, RM of Roland, RM of Stanley, RM of Thompson.
+Over the past few years we have had and increase of patients from across all of Southern Manitoba not just the local eight towns and RM’s.